aashayk18/PAWSTER/README.md

 ## 🚀 Getting Started

-To get started with My Pet Spotlight, simply visit our [website](https://pawster.vercel.app/).
+To get started with PAWSTER, simply visit our [website](https://pawster.vercel.app/).
 From there, you can browse through existing pet profiles or create your own.

 To create a pet profile, click the "Get Started" button and contribute with your pet's information, including their name, breed, age, and photo.